balazs-keszthelyi-technolynx/bootgen.github.io/src/guide/creating-your-own-models.md

 dotnet ef migrations add InitialCreate dotnet ef database update
 ```
-Starting up your project you probably want to do this offen.
+Starting up your project you probably want to do this often.
 You can use the `resetdb.sh` script (or `resetdb.bat` on Windows) as a shortcut.

 Start the server by running the following command:

 ```sh
 dotnet run
 ```
-In a separate terminal window start the client, by running the following command in the `WebProject/ClietApp` folder:
+In a separate terminal window start the client, by running the following command in the `WebProject/ClientApp` folder:

 ```sh
 npm run serve